 “When I started the Forgiving Path, I was skeptical thinking that the crimes committed will not only be ignored, “whatever” and my complaint won’t be heard, “so sad, too bad!
 Sucks to be you!”.
 After all, the judge of all the earth has much “bigger things to do”.
 After the station 7, I was able […]

 When I went thru the Forgiving Path, I did so out of curiosity and with more of an academic mindset.
 I wanted to “check it out” to see if it really did work, if the FP could be an effective means to work out issues involving and understanding forgiveness.
 But I also wanted to understand […]

-This quote is from an excellent paper “Justice: The Foundation of a Christian Approach to Abuse” (presented by Rachael Denhollander at the 70th Annual Meeting of the Evangelical Theological Society) https://www.fathommag.com/stories/justice-the-foundation-of-a-christian-approach-to-abuse In every possible scenario in Christian theology, the reality of evil and need for justice is upheld.
-Either divine punishment will be meted out […]
+This quote is from an excellent paper “Justice: The Foundation of a Christian Approach to Abuse” (presented by Rachael Denhollander at the 70th Annual Meeting of the Evangelical Theological Society) https://www.fathommag.com/stories/justice-the-foundation-of-a-christian-approach-to-abuse [bctt tweet=”…Forgiveness is not the foregoing of the claims of justice, but a recognition that in Christ, through the cross, the ultimate claims of […]